marshallku/ui-playground/README.md

 ### Adding a new component

-When adding a new file, instead of adding new files manually, you can run `pnpm create-core` to generate new files.
+When adding a new file, instead of adding new files manually, you can run `pnpm create-ui` to generate new files.

-- packages/core/$COMPONENT_NAME/index.tsx
+- packages/ui/$COMPONENT_NAME/index.tsx
-- packages/core/$COMPONENT_NAME/index.module.scss
+- packages/ui/$COMPONENT_NAME/index.module.scss

-- packages/core/index.ts
+- packages/ui/index.ts

 ## Storybook